MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ### Is there a license required to use the Catalog?

 For the public preview, the catalog feature is available to be used without any licensing.
-When it becomes generally available, the catalog feature requires the catalog to be set up in a managed environment.
-More details around the managed environments requirements will be made available during Preview.
+While not required for the preview, when this feature is generally available it will require the use of Managed Environment capabilities.
 More information: [Managed Environments overview](../admin/managed-environment-overview.md)